GoSuda

 ICO files are processed identically, with the sole difference from the SVG format being the internal processing method of the Data function.

-Let us now examine the nature of this "string containing options":
+Let us now examine the nature of "string with options":

 1type rawOption string